17 Unique Ways to Get More Traffic to Your Blog Post for Free

 You’re looking for a site with at least a score of 50 for domain authority.

 Now, there’s always a tradeoff between who will actually have you as a poster and what kind of authority they have.

 Naturally, the higher the authority, the more people that want to blog for them, and the harder it is to get in.
 But if you’re already a domain expert in your niche, it won’t be too difficult.
 All you have to do is ask politely.

-To check website traffic, you can use Similar Web.
+Or, if you have a specific site in mind, you can check their website traffic on Similar Web.
 They will show you estimated monthly views of a website for free.
 You’re looking for at least 50,000 monthly visitors, but, again, it depends on your industry and expertise level.